cloudera/hue/docs/docs-site/content/administrator/configuration/files/_index.md

 New end points have been added in [HUE-5420](https://issues.cloudera.org/browse/HUE-5420)

-## ADLS
+## ADLS / ABFS

-Hue's file browser can now allow users to explore, manage, and upload data in an ADLS, in addition to HDFS and S3.
+Hue's file browser can now allow users to explore, manage, and upload data in an ADLS v1 or ADLS v2 (ABFS), in addition to HDFS and S3.
+ABFS is currently a work in progress with [HUE-8908](https://issues.cloudera.org/browse/HUE-8908)

 Read more about it in the [ADLS User Documentation]({{% param baseURL %}}user/browsers#adls).